tessjaworski/VisionTransformer/README.md

 # Vision Transformer (ViT)

-The Vision Transformer (ViT) demonstrates the implementation of a transformer task for computer vision tasks.
-My implementation dynamically processes 2D, 3D, and 4D input data.
+The Vision Transformer (ViT) demonstrates the application of a transformer-based architecture specifically for computer vision tasks.
+My implementation stands out by dynamically processing 2D, 3D, and 4D input data with an adaptable pipeline.
+This dynamic handling ensures compatibility with different types of input, ranging from static images to complex multi-dimensional data, such as videos with a time dimension.

+The core of my implementation focuses on preserving spatial, temporal, and depth-related information across these data types.
+By leveraging a combination of Conv2D and Conv3D layers for patch embedding, the model effectively transforms raw input data into fixed-length token representations for any input.
+This flexibility is crucial for ensuring accurate and efficient processing of different input formats within the same model.

+By reorganizing the pipeline to merge input channels and time dimensions specifically for 4D input, I reduced redundant computations.
+This implementation highlights a strong emphasis on modularity, making it capable of adapting to new input formats with minimal reconfiguration.

 ## Features
 - **Dynamic Input Hnadling**: